 In the last 30 years, Japan has become a pop culture superpower.
 Almost every childhood craze is coming from the Land of the Rising Sun, starting with Tamagotchi and Pokemon.
 The country became rich by selling cars and TVs, but it became loved by the whole world by selling fantasies.
-Nintendo games and Hello Kitty opened the way to a deep appreciation of Japanese lifestyle.
-We watch sophisticated Murakami anime, dress in kawaii, cook mochi at home and try out the “life-changing magic” of Marie Kondo.
+Nintendo games and Hello Kitty opened the way to a deep appreciation of the Japanese lifestyle.
+We watch sophisticated Murakami anime, dress in cute Japanese hoodies, cook mochi at home and try out the “life-changing magic” of Marie Kondo.

-Kawaii Lifestyle Is More Than Fashion
+Kawaii Lifestyle Is More Than Fashion.

 These days, Japan is as known for offbeat trends as it is for anime.
 Its street-fashion craze is wild, unique and ever-evolving.
 The epicenter and the dream of weeaboos is Harajuku District in Tokyo.
 Gwen Stefani introduced Harajuku to Western audiences in 2004, but for Japan, Harajuku was a place to showcase one’s style for decades.
 It’s not only a place to dress bright and cute; it’s also one of the world’s fashion centers, compared to Paris’s Champs-Elysees.